lightningj-org/btc-lab-blog/simpleonlinewallet/developing_wallet.md

 ## Creating and Sending Funds

-To Create and send a transaction is dome in four steps, after syncronizing the wallet.
+To create and send a transaction is done in four steps, after synchronizing the wallet.

 First step is to parse and validate the address.
 This is done with:
 ```